EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 Since the restricted dimension of the dataset, I chose to perform Data Augmentation.
 In fact, while many other strategies for increasing generalization performance focus on the model’s architecture itself, Data Augmentation approaches overfitting from the root of the problem, the training dataset.
 This is based on the assumption that it is possible to extract more information from the original dataset through augmentations.
 These augmentations artificially increase the training dataset size by either data warping or oversampling\\cite{Shorten}.

+Furthermore, considering the safety of data augmentation is fundamental in ensuring the integrity and reliability of machine learning models.
+In fact, certain transformations might generate unrealistic or misleading data points, leading to erroneous model predictions.
+All of the chosen augmentations were evaluated not only to be safe but to also improve significantly the robustness of the model.

 It is possible to distinguish different techniques for augmenting data:
 1) **geometric transformations**: randomly flip, crop, rotate, stretch, and scale images.
 Care should be taken when applying multiple transformations on the same images, as this has the potential to reduce model performance;
 2) **color space transformations**: randomly change RGB color channels, contrast, and brightness;